brianamaral/Nand2tetris/README.md

     And the course is totally free, you can either do it from they original site https://www.nand2tetris.org/ Or from they course in the Coursera https://www.coursera.org/learn/build-a-computer/home/welcome
-- ### recommended links
+- ### Useful links
-- this program will help a lot in the first hardware units https://logic.ly/
+- This program will help a lot in the first hardware units https://logic.ly/